Japanese Slipper Cocktail

 After you measure out the ingredients, add to the shaker.

-Gather the ingredients – Cointreau or orange liqueur, Midori or honeydew melon liqueur, and fresh lemon.
-(A)
+The ingredients – Cointreau or orange liqueur, Midori or honeydew melon liqueur, and fresh lemon.

-Cap the cocktail shaker and shake for 15 seconds.
-Strain and divide between the two martini glasses.
+Cap the cocktail shaker and shake vigorously for 15 seconds.
+Strain, pour, and divide the liquid into the glass.

 Add two cherries to each glass.
 They look awesome in the bottom of the glass.